 Everyone gets overwhelmed with a sea of information.
 There is also a logical reason behind this.
 Low memory can happen when our audiences divided their attention between reading the text on the slide and listening to our speech.
 Must think about these outlines:

-• Elaborate the details like the sub-points in our remarks or put them under the notes as reference.
+- Elaborate on the details like the sub-points in our remarks or put them under the notes as reference.

 Hence, ‘less is more when it appears on presentation slides.
-It boils to crumble the content so that our audiences can understand and keep up with it.
+It boils down to crumbling the content so that our audiences can understand and keep up with it.

 The third presentation design principle will tell us about visual hierarchy.
 Please think about the audience’s eye movements as they look at the slides.
 Plus, the visual scale provides a wide assortment of elements to create an endless number of unique graphical designs.
 The graphic visual` scale includes:

 The shape of elements can convey purpose.
-For example, the rounded shape looks more engaging than a pointed shape.
+For example, a rounded shape looks more engaging than a pointed shape.
 Indeed, we can engage our audiences by organizing a variety of icons.